psychemedia/storytelling-notes/hunting_of_the_snark.md

 They threatened its life with a railway-share;
 ⁠They charmed it with smiles and soap.

 *They made their plans.
-THe Butcher's plan was cunning — to go where no-one else would, into a small, desolate valley.
+THe Butcher's plan was a cunning one— to go where no-one else would, into a small, desolate valley he could see, away in the distance.
 Which just happened to be the same plan as the Beaver's.
-As the valley narrowed, and the afternoon started to turn to evening, they drew closer and closer together until they were walking shoulder to shoulder, each pretending to ignore the other.*
+They both set off, pretending to ignore the other, and with the afternoon turning to evening, both reached the valley at the same time.
+As it narrowed, they drew closer and closer together until they were walking shoulder to shoulder, each of them still pretending to ignore the other.*

 Then a scream, shrill and high, rent the shuddering sky,
 ⁠And they knew that some danger was near: